 The duplex, located at 42-44 E. Prescott St., sits on a quarter-acre lot.
 A portion of the lot behind it would also be included in the project.
 The proposed building is three stories, with an entrance lobby facing Prescott and a parking garage on the first floor.

 It is scheduled for a conceptual review, meaning that no vote will be taken on the proposal.

-The First Avenue proposal, along with the others that the commission didn’t get to, will likely be heard later this month in a special meeting.
+The Second Avenue proposal, along with the others that the commission didn’t get to, will likely be heard later this month in a special meeting.